smolt/ldc-iphone-dev/README.md

 $ build/ldc/bin/ldc2 -mtriple=thumbv7-apple-ios5 -mcpu=cortex-a8 -c hello.d
 ```

-A script makes it easy to manage compiler defaults.
+This script makes it easy to manage compiler defaults.
 Clang presets many options when compiling for iOS based on the -arch switch but these presets are not in ldc2 main yet.
 For now I think it is easier to tweak options with the iphoneos-ldc2 script.
 Eventually ldc2 will be taught the iOS clang preset options for each iOS arch: armv6, armv7, armv7s, and arm64.

 The ldc2 in build/ldc/bin can also target x86 and x86_64.
 This is for eventual use of the iPhone Simulator.
-Unfortunately you cannot run all D on iPhone Sim yet because ld refuses to link files with thread local variables (required by D) when targeting iPhone Sim.
-I would assume this is just to prevent running code on the sim that cannot run in iOS.
-I also think we can get around this by inserting our own ld.
+Unfortunately you cannot run LDC compiled source on iPhone Sim yet because ld refuses to link files with OS X thread local variables when targeting iPhone Sim.
+I assume this is just to prevent running code on the sim that cannot run in iOS.
+I think we can get around this by using our own ld or using a different TLS approach that ld won't detect.

+More will eventually be added to tools.
+It is could be useful to add tools to your PATH.

 ## Sample helloD Project
-[helloD](https://github.com/smolt/ldc-iphone-dev/helloD) is a barebones Xcode project with four simple targets.
+[helloD](https://github.com/smolt/ldc-iphone-dev/tree/master/helloD) is a barebones Xcode project with four simple targets.
 It only uses the console to demonstrate LDC compiled code running on an iOS device.

 - hello_nolibs - the simplest barebones D without reliance on any D libs or libiphoneossup (not needed if TLS not used).
 - helloD_druntime - a demo of various things in druntime including threads, TLS vars, and garbage collection.